 Figure 1: Temperature distribution and chill ripples formation during pressing a glass gob, computed with our meshless CFD simulation software NOGRID points

 NOGRID points computes the real glass flow and temperature distribution during the complete forming step and is also able to predict the appearance of chill ripples.
 Comparisons with various experimental data have shown the high precision of the simulation of this intricate flow process.
-The short computation time allows our customers to incorporate the simulation into the design process to find an optimal design, thus saving time and effort in the design phase and increasing product quality.
+The short computation time allows our customers incorporating the simulation into the design process to find an optimal design, thus saving time and effort in the design phase and increasing product quality.